mikialex/artgl/README.md

-## About Project

-ArtGL is an underdevelopment next generation webGL framework.
+ArtGL is a TypeScript WebGL framework.

-## Design
+## Design & Features

 ### easy and clear

 As easy as three.js.
-You can regard this project as a better three.js, with better design and better code quality.
+You can regard this project as a better three.js, maybe with better design and better code quality.
+Many code referenced from three.js :)

 ### extendable architecture

 Instead of making a specific renderer for specific usage, or a general renderer that hard to extent features, artgl is a  framework for general usage.
 You can easily customize it, extent it to meet you real requirements.

-### declarative and powerful render pipeline by renderGraph
+### declarative render pipeline by renderGraph API

 Write a json like config for renderGraph, the rendergraph will handle all things about render procedure.
-Make multi pass rendering, add custom optimizer, tweaking effects, debug performance, more delightful.
+Make multi pass rendering, add custom optimizer, tweaking effects, debug performance, more delightful than before.

-### experimental shaderGraph for reliable and expressive shader source abstraction
+### expressive shading abstraction by shaderGraph API

 We also use graph as the shader fragment linker.
-No more confusing #define #include, make shader effect development productive as well as a good abstraction for shader factory.
+No more confusing #define #include.
+Make shader effect development productive.
+Provide good abstraction for shader and shader source.

 ### experimental WebAssembly accelerated scene render data computation